electricherd/audiobookfinder/README.md

 * channel/thread communication
 * high level networking (mDNS), having issues there since I would like to try 2 mDNS packages simultanously
 * use the test feature of Rust (simple case)
+* trait example (a simple drop with print message)

 yet in plan:
-* trait example (just simple: extend drop with some print)
 * simple timers (using an alive signal in TUI)
 * further lifetimes optimizations
 * client/server authorization/management in a safe way (some small crypto)